 - excitability and anxiety

 - inflammatory disorders involving the ovaries or the prostate

 Cautions and Considerations

-A link between Reye’s syndrome and aspirin use suggests that black willow should be used carefully with children.
-Because willows contain salicylic acid (aspirin is acetylsalicylic acid), preparations from these species should not be used for children and teens presenting with fever that may be viral in nature or recovering from a viral illness.
+A link between Reye’s syndrome and aspirin use suggests that willow should be used carefully with children.
+This is because because willows contain salicylic acid (aspirin is acetylsalicylic acid).
+Willow shouldn’t be given to children or teens who have a fever caused by a virus or who are recovering from a viral illness.

 The Earthwise Herbal: A Complete Guide to New World Medicinal Plants by Matthew Wood